rickymcallister45/rickymcallister/README.md

 # To whom it may concern this is a list of things i have finished and will update my website with next

+# January 2020

+continuing to plug away at app/service\

 # December 2019

 started app/service/alterations/measurments.php\